Skip to content

 Revenue Metrics

-• Active Subscribers - Number of paying customers
+• Active Subscribers - Number of companies on paid plans

-• Churn Rate - Percentage of customers who cancelled this month
+• Churn Rate - Percentage of customers who canceled in the last 30 days

 • Average Revenue Per User (ARPU) - MRR divided by active subscribers